 In 1994 Walker was one of a group who began ‘1st Floor Artists And Writers Space’ which ran until 2003 and was an important part of the gallery scene at the time.
 Artists including Kate Beynon, David Rosetzky, Darren Sylvester, Ricky Swallow, Nat and Ali, David Noonan and Kathy Temin exhibited at 1st Floor.
 Walker was also one of the founding members of ‘Citylights’ a 24-hour public gallery in light boxes.
 She was a member of the board and programming committees of West Space from 2011 to 2015.

-Lyndal walker lives in Berlin.
+Lyndal walker lives in Berlin and Melbourne.